164169-vijay/day1/README.txt

-It is readme file of html assignment... this is a minor change
+It is readme file of html assignment... this is a minor changethis is done for css